Creating Exposed Rafter Tails

 • On the Structure panel:

-• Specify the desired Fascia and Sub Fascia Depths.
+• Check and specify the Fascia and Sub Fascia Depths, if desired.

-For this example, the Gable Sub Fascia Depth is set to 3", the Eave Sub Fascia Depth is set to 2", and the Eave Fascia Depth is set to 2 1/2".
+In this example, the Gable Sub Fascia Depth is set to 1 1/2", the Eave Sub Fascia Depth and the Eave Fascia Depth are both set to 3 1/2", though these will likely vary for your roof, depending on what you want to show.

-The Soffit height is determined by the depth of the Gable Sub Fascia.
+The Soffit height, along with its elevation, is determined by the depth of the Gable Sub Fascia.

 • If a decorative rafter end is going to be used, select the Rafter Tails panel and click Add New to browse the library for a suitable rafter tail profile.

-3. If a Question dialog appears, click Yes if you want to see the rafters displayed in the plan view, or click No if you don't want to see the rafters in the plan view.
+Note: You may be presented with one or more Question dialogs asking if you would like to turn on the display of the roof framing layers in the current view; click Yes if you want to see the rafters displayed in the active plan view, or click No if you don't want to see the rafters in the active plan view.

-5. Framing layers are not displayed in this type of camera view by default.
-To turn on roof rafters, select Tools> Layer Settings> Display Options and in the Layer Display Options dialog that opens:
+3. Framing layers are not displayed in this type of camera view by default.
+To turn on roof framing, select Tools> Layer Settings> Display Options and in the Layer Display Options dialog that opens:

 • Verify that the correct Layer Set is selected.